anishd7/aidebates/README.md

 ### 1. Sign In

-Click "Get Started" on the landing page and sign in with Discord, Twitter/X, or create an account with a username and password.
+Click "Get Started" on the landing page and sign in with Discord or create an account with a username and password.

 ### 2. Configure API Keys